pypeit/PypeIt/doc/pypeit_par.rst

 ========================  =========================  ============================================================================  ================  =============================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================
 Key                       Type                       Options                                                                       Default           Description
 ========================  =========================  ============================================================================  ================  =============================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================
+``bad_orders_maxfrac``    float                      ..
+0.25              For echelle spectrographs (i.e., ``echelle=True``), this is the maximum fraction of orders (per detector) with failed 1D fit, for PypeIt to attempt a refit.
 ``cc_local_thresh``       float                      ..
 0.7               Threshold for the *local* cross-correlation coefficient, evaluated at each reidentified line,  between an input spectrum and the shifted and stretched archive spectrum above which a line must be to be considered a good line for reidentification.
 The local cross-correlation is evaluated at each candidate reidentified line (using a window of nlocal_cc), and is then used to score the the reidentified lines to arrive at the final set of good reidentifications.
+``cc_shift_range``        tuple                      ..                                                                            ..
+Range of pixel shifts allowed when cross-correlating the input arc spectrum with the archive spectrum.
+If None, the range will be automatically determined.
 ``cc_thresh``             float, list, ndarray       ..
 0.7               Threshold for the *global* cross-correlation coefficient between an input spectrum and member of the archive required to attempt reidentification.
 Spectra from the archive with a lower cross-correlation are not used for reidentification.
 This can be a single number or a list/array providing the value for each slit.
 ``ech_norder_coeff``      int                        ..
 4                 For echelle spectrographs, this is the order of the final 2d fit to the order dimension.
 ``ech_nspec_coeff``       int                        ..
 4                 For echelle spectrographs, this is the order of the final 2d fit to the spectral dimension.
 You should choose this to be the n_final of the fits to the individual orders.
 ``ech_separate_2d``       bool                       ..
 False             For echelle spectrographs, fit the 2D solutions on separate detectors separately
 ``ech_sigrej``            int, float                 ..
 2.0               For echelle spectrographs, this is the sigma-clipping rejection threshold in the 2d fit to spectral and order dimensions
 ``echelle``               bool                       ..
 False             Is this an echelle spectrograph?
 If yes an additional 2-d fit wavelength fit will be performed as a function of spectral pixel and order number to improve the wavelength solution
+``echelle_pad``           int                        ..
+0                 Number of orders by which to pad the echellogram reference in the echelle method.Values > 0 allow for some error in the reddest order guess, but require sufficient reference orders.
+``frac_rms_thresh``       float                      ..
+1.5               For echelle spectrographs (i.e., ``echelle=True``), this is the fractional change in the RMS threshold used when a 1D fit is re-attempted for failed orders.
 ``func``                  str                        ..                                                                            ``legendre``      Function used for wavelength solution fits
 ``fwhm``                  int, float                 ..
 4.0               Spectral sampling of the arc lines.
 This is the FWHM of an arcline in binned pixels of the input arc image
 ``fwhm_fromlines``        bool                       ..
 True              Estimate spectral resolution in each slit using the arc lines.
 If True, the estimated FWHM will override ``fwhm`` only in the determination of the wavelength solution (including the calculation of the threshold for the solution RMS, see ``rms_thresh_frac_fwhm``), but not for the wave tilts calibration.
 ``fwhm_spat_order``       int                        ..
 0                 This parameter determines the spatial polynomial order to use in the 2D polynomial fit to the FWHM of the arc lines.
 See also, fwhm_spec_order.
 ``fwhm_spec_order``       int                        ..
 1                 This parameter determines the spectral polynomial order to use in the 2D polynomial fit to the FWHM of the arc lines.
 See also, fwhm_spat_order.
 ``lamps``                 list                       ..                                                                            ..
 Name of one or more ions used for the wavelength calibration.
 Use ``None`` for no calibration.
-Choose ``use_header`` to use the list of lamps recorded in the header of the arc frames (this is currently available only for Keck DEIMOS and LDT DeVeny).
+Choose ``use_header`` to use the list of lamps recorded in the header of the arc frames (this is currently available only for Keck DEIMOS, Keck LRIS, MMT Blue Channel, and LDT DeVeny).
 ``match_toler``           float                      ..
 2.0               Matching tolerance in pixels when searching for new lines.
 This is the difference in pixels between the wavlength assigned to an arc line by an iteration of the wavelength solution to the wavelength in the line list.
 This parameter is also used as the matching tolerance in pixels for a line reidentification.
 A good line match must match within this tolerance to the shifted and stretched archive spectrum, and the archive wavelength solution at this match must be within match_toler dispersion elements from the line in line list.
 ``method``                str                        ``holy-grail``, ``identify``, ``reidentify``, ``echelle``, ``full_template``  ``holy-grail``    Method to use to fit the individual arc lines.
 Note that some of the available methods should not be used; they are unstable and require significant parameter tweaking to succeed.
 You should use one of 'holy-grail', 'reidentify', or 'full_template'.  'holy-grail' attempts to get a first guess at line IDs by looking for patterns in the line locations.
 It is fully automated.
 When it works, it works well; however, it can fail catastrophically.
 Instead, 'reidentify' and 'full_template' are the preferred methods.
 They require an archived wavelength solution for your specific instrument/grating combination as a reference.
 This is used to anchor the wavelength solution for the data being reduced.
 All options are: holy-grail, identify, reidentify, echelle, full_template.
 ``n_final``               int, float, list, ndarray  ..
 4                 Order of final fit to the wavelength solution (there are n_final+1 parameters in the fit).
 This can be a single number or a list/array providing the value for each slit
 ``n_first``               int                        ..
 2                 Order of first guess fit to the wavelength solution.
 ``nfitpix``               int                        ..
 5                 Number of pixels to fit when deriving the centroid of the arc lines (an odd number is best)
 ``nlocal_cc``             int                        ..
 11                Size of pixel window used for local cross-correlation computation for each arc line.
 If not an odd number one will be added to it to make it odd.
+``no_2dfit``              bool                       ..
+False             Even if this is an echelle spectrograph, the 2-d fit will not be generated.
+Use this to allow using an arxiv solution exactly as it was saved with pypeit_identify
 ``nreid_min``             int                        ..
 1                 Minimum number of times that a given candidate reidentified line must be properly matched with a line in the arxiv to be considered a good reidentification.
 If there is a lot of duplication in the arxiv of the spectra in question (i.e. multislit) set this to a number like 1-4.
 For echelle this depends on the number of solutions in the arxiv.
 Set this to 1 for fixed format echelle spectrographs.
 For an echelle with a tiltable grating, this will depend on the number of solutions in the arxiv.
 ``nsnippet``              int                        ..
 2                 Number of spectra to chop the arc spectrum into when ``method`` is 'full_template'
 ``numsearch``             int                        ..
 20                Number of brightest arc lines to search for in preliminary identification